Communism in India: Rajasthan

 In 2008 Rajasthan Legislative Assembly election, CPIM secured 3 seats from Anupgarh, Dhod and Danta Ramgarh.
 CPIM along with six other parties including CPI, CPI(ML)L, MCPI(U), SP, RLD and JD(S) formed Rajasthan Loktantrik Morcha in 2013.
 Amra Ram of CPIM became the chief ministerial candidate.
 But the alliance could not win any seat in 2013 Legislative Assembly election.
 In 2018, 2 MLAs of CPIM and 1 MLA of RLD were elected.
+In 2024 Lok Sabha elections, CPI(M) won Sikar Lok Sabha Constituency.

 Himachal Pradesh

 The presence of left parties in Himachal Pradesh is mainly based on the activities of their students wings.
 CPIM had representatives in the Himachal Pradesh Legislative Assembly in 1967 and 1993.
 In 1993, Rakesh Singha won from Shimla seat.
 Though CPIM managed to win many seats in the municipal and panchayat elections.

 In 2012 Shimla Municipal Corporation election, CPI(M) won the posts of Mayor and Deputy Mayor in Shimla Municipal Corporation with a huge majority with a total of 3 seats.
 Sanjay Chauhan and Tikender Singh Panwar became Mayor and Deputy Mayor respectively.

 In 2016 CPIM won 42 seats out of 331 seats contested and received solely 2 district panchayats.
 In 2017 Shimla Municipal Corporation election, CPI(M) managed to win only one seat despite being a kingmaker in previous election.

 The Left front contested 17 seats in 2017 Himachal Pradesh Legislative Assembly election (CPIM - 14 seats, CPI - 3 seats).
 Rakesh Singha of CPIM emerged victorious from Theog.
 After the election the presence of Left in state started to increase.

 In 2021 panchayat elections, CPIM increased its tally by jumping to 337 seats.
 12 zila parishad(ZP) members, 25 panchayat samiti members, 28 panchayat pradhans, 30 vice-pradhans and 242 ward members got elected from CPIM.
 Also CPIM candidates got elected for president in 25 panchayats and vice-president in 30 panchayats.

 In 2022, the Left Front fielded 12 candidates : 11 from CPI(M) and 1 from CPI.
 But the front drew blank seat securing only 28,444 votes (0.67%).